 The 5-inch (127mm) meter and associated circuitry are mounted in an old computer power supply case.
 The meter was surplus, obviously designed originally for some other application.

 To achieve second-per-week accuracy, the external standard must be accurate to better than one part per million (10-6).
 (One second/week = 1.6 parts/million.)
 A quartz-based function generator that has been calibrated against a source traceable to NIST would meet the requirement.
 It's output level must be 3 volts peak-to-peak or higher.
 The one shown is calibrated against NIST radio station WWVB.
-An alternate (better) source would be a GPS Disciplined Oscillator, like this GPSDO listed on eBay.
+An alternate (better) reference would be a GPS Disciplined Oscillator (GPSDO), like one of these listed on eBay.

 Connect to +12Vdc: